efea-umich/cse-593/main-project/project.typ

   caption: "Suggestions being displayed upon the user opening a received test" )

 When a user selects a suggested response, the system shows a confirmation popup.
 The chosen suggestion expands to fill the center of the screen, with prominent "Send," "Edit," and "Cancel" options shown below, as shown in @sketch:suggestions-options.
 The "Edit" button allows the user to edit the suggestion using the keyboard, while "Cancel" returns them to the previous menu, allowing them to choose a different suggestion.
-This directly addresses the concern raised by participants who desired confirmation steps before sending messages.
-For users who are tend to message in conditions where accidental taps are possible, this prevents miscommunications without significantly increasing interaction time.
+This directly addresses both the concern raised by participants who desired confirmation steps before sending messages and the critiques about individual prototypes lacking confirmation or editing options when users need to correct words not recognized as typos or want to revise partially accepted suggestions.
+For users who are tend to message in conditions where accidental taps are possible, this gives the user the option to "undo" an accidental tap on a suggestion without significantly increasing interaction time.

 #sketch(
   image(